wilmeragsgh/awesome-metaphors/README.md

 # Metaphors
 Useful metaphors to reframe problems or interpretations about the world

-This repo can start as a git version of lakoff, but hopefully/eventually may lead to a big crowdsourced index of metaphors.
+This repo can start as a git version of [George Lakoff](http://www.lang.osaka-u.ac.jp/~sugimoto/MasterMetaphorList/metaphors/), but hopefully/eventually may lead to a big crowdsourced index of metaphors.

 ## Other useful repos